Mwajiduddin/Adding-a-client-to-a-Windows-Server-domain-controller-virtual-machine-in-Azure/README.md

 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/c10.png" />
 </p>

-Then click on the top right flag with the yellow exclamation point, click on the blue text "Promote this server to a domain controller", then select "Add a new forest" on the "Deployment Configuration" window and name your root domain.
-Make a password under "Domain Controller Options" (choose the same password you made for Windows Server VM for simplicity) and proceed through in installing.
+Then go to the top right flag with the yellow exclamation point, click on the blue text "Promote this server to a domain controller", then select "Add a new forest" on the "Deployment Configuration" window and name your root domain (make it simple).
+Make a password under "Domain Controller Options" (choose the same password you made for Windows Server VM for simplicity) and finish installing it.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/c11.png" />